gardnervickers/kube-auth-github/README.md

 # github-kube-auth
-Authenticate users to Kubernetes based on Github team membership
+Authenticate users to Kubernetes based on Github team membership.